 2. Replace Batteries

-A common reason for slow and lagging mouse on Mac is due to the Batteries losing their power and becoming weak.
+As mentioned above, the reason for the Mouse being slow and lagging in performance on your MacBook could simply be due to the Batteries losing their power.

 3. Restart Mac

-1. Click on Apple Logo in top-menu bar and select the Restart option in the dropdown menu.
+1. Click on Apple Logo in top-menu bar and select the Restart option in the drop down menu.

 2. Patiently wait for your Mac to completely Shut Down.